Kahurangi National Park

 Flora-Salisbury Track can be combined with Mt Arthur Track and Gordon’s Pyramid Route to create a 2-3 day circuit.
 It also connects to Upper Takaka, Cobb Valley and Leslie-Karamea Track.

-Flora car park is located at the end of Grahams Valley Road, southwest of Motueka.
-Grahams Valley Road begins at Motueka River West Bank Road near Ngatimoti, and is approximately 65 km from Nelson and 21 km from Motueka.
-Flora car park is located 10 km up Graham Valley Road, at the road end.
-Be aware that Grahams Valley Road is steep and unsealed, and can be icy and snowy in winter.
-A 4WD vehicle is recommended.
-All tracks on Mt Arthur are located entirely within Kahurangi National Park.
+Flora car park is located at the end of Graham Valley Road, southwest of Motueka.
+Grahams Valley Road begins off Motueka River West Bank Road near Ngatimoti, and is approximately 65 km from Nelson and 21 km from Motueka.
+The car park is located 10 km up Graham Valley Road, at the road end.
+Be aware that Graham Valley Road is steep and unsealed, and can be icy and snowy in winter.
+A 4WD vehicle is recommended, especially in winter.
+The road is also prone to slips, so check DOC Alerts webpage for road access updates.
 Several companies offer drop-off, pick-up and car relocation services to and from Flora car park.

 Beginning at Flora car park, follow the 4WD road to Flora Saddle.
 Flora Track continues as a 4WD road through silver beech forest for 2 km to Flora Hut.
 Thanks to the long-running trapping programme by Friends of the Flora you are likely to see and hear plenty of tomtits, fantails, bush robin and rifleman.
 Flora Hut (12 bunks) is a basic hut and is free to stay at.
 Beyond Flora Hut the track is undulating though overall descending as it continues through beech forest with Flora Stream flowing in the gully on the right.
 3.9 km beyond Flora Hut Clouston’s Mine Track begins on the left (which connects to Gordon’s Pyramid Route).